 Here are a few ideas to help you get started:

-- Post short behind-the-scenes clips to your social media channels to drive viewers to your website for the full-length video
+- Post short behind-the-scenes content to your social media channels to direct viewers to your website for the full-length video

 - Capture vertical shots to create Instagram Stories

 - Generate Google display ads and other social media advertising

 - Pair audio with extra footage to create short six-second bumper ads for radio and television sponsorships and other promotional tie-ins

 - Produce pre-roll and between-roll YouTube ads